ATNoG/pei-automotive-frontend/README.md

 It connects to the **mosquitto MQTT broker** to get the cars positions and display them on the map.
 It also listens to the `alerts/*` topics to show them to the user in an intuitive way.

-We also implemented a routing system to optimize the route between two points and allow the user to navigate through the map.
+We implemented a routing system to optimize the route between two points and allow the user to navigate through the map.

 ## User Interface

 <img src="ui.png">

 The UI has a full-screen map view optimized for automotive displays.

-On the right-side, there is an information panel with essential driving data.
-It has the current route information (time and distance left).
-Bellow there's a top view of nearby cars.
-And at the bottom there's the current speed and speed limit.
+On the right-side, there is an information panel with essential driving data:
+ - It has the current route information (time and distance left).
+ - A top view of nearby cars.
+ - The current speed and speed limit.

 ## Requirements